 Chapter 6 describes the results of a focused study of the effect of onsite waste treatment systems (OWTS) on water quality conditions.
 In the study staff collected water quality samples in locations in surface water determined to have a high density of OWTS upgradient.
 Samples were analyzed for human-specific Bacteroides, E. coli and enterococci.
 The results of this sampling was compared to the results of identical sampling at locations determined to have a low density of OWTS upgradient.
 Specific to assessing the risk of human contact with fecal waste, the study showed that higher OWTS density is directly associated with higher concentrations of FIBs, including human-specific Bacteroides.
+Though, all OWTS Study locations showed evidence of fecal waste discharge.

 Further, Chapter 6 describes the relationship between the number of summer time swimmers and evidence of human-specific fecal waste.
 Water samples were collected and analyzed for E. coli, enterococci, and human-source Bacteroides bacteria.
 Samples were collected at Veterans Memorial Beach and Monte Rio Beach during the week of the Independence Day holiday in 2013.
 The study found that the percentage of Bacteroides bacteria that were human-source showed a relatively strong positive correlation with swimming recreation, with the higher percentages of human-specific Bacteroides observed on days with a larger number of people swimming.
 These data provide compelling evidence that summer recreational use of the Russian River Watershed does present a risk of contact with fecal waste, particularly at recreational beaches and during holidays when a larger number of people are present.

 Finally, Chapter 6 relates various land cover categories with ambient water quality results for E. coli, enterococci, and Bacteroides bacteria.
-The Land Cover Study confirms the potential for developed areas (both urban and rural) and agricultural areas to be associated with elevated FIBs, including evidence of human and bovine-specific bacteria.
+The Land Cover Study confirms the potential for all land cover types to be associated with elevated FIBs (including evidence of human and bovine-specific bacteria); developed areas (both urban and rural) and agricultural areas show the highest concentrations.

 PhyloChipTM results did not correlate with E. coli, enterococci, or Bacteroides on a sample by sample basis.
-But, when congregated with other FIB data by HUC-12 subwatershed, the PhyloChipTM data provides an additional line of evidence of impairment/pollution that corroborates other findings.
-Most important to the question of human exposure to pathogens, the PhyloChipTM results indicate the presence of numerous pathogens at locations primarily in the lower river that cause not only gastrointestinal illness, but urinary tract infections, dermal infections, pneumonia, meningitis, and in at least one location, the plague.
+But, when congregated with other FIB data by HUC-12 subwatershed, the PhyloChipTM data provides an additional line of evidence of fecal waste discharge that corroborates other findings.
+Most important to the question of human exposure to pathogens, the PhyloChipTM results indicate the presence of numerous pathogens at locations primarily in the lower river that cause not only gastrointestinal illness, but have the potential to cause urinary tract infections, dermal infections, pneumonia, meningitis, and in at least one location, the plague.

-These studies effectively extend the area of concern to include urban areas, areas with a high density of OWTS, and areas such as shrubland, agricultural lands, and rural residential lands that include cows.
+These studies effectively extend the area of concern to include the whole watershed, with a particular concern in urban areas, areas with a high density of OWTS, and areas such as shrubland, agricultural lands, and rural residential lands that include cows.

 8.4 Risk of Pathogen-Related Illness